 - Now you can go ahead and repair the AirPods to a new device.
 Make sure the lids of the case remain open throughout the reset process.

-With this in place, you may not experience these audio pauses at all.
+With this in place, you may not experience these audio pauses.
 And if at all it happens, you have the above solutions at your disposal.